akeneo/pim-community-dev/internal_doc/enrichment/extend_search_engine_format.md

 `\JsonSerializable` interface is a bonus).
 For more information see https://www.php.net/manual/en/function.json-encode.php

-- You can inject several `GetAdditionalPropertiesForProduct[Model]ProjectionInterface`, all you have to do is add the correct tag to their service definitions.
-If you need one of them to be executed first, you can set a priority as long with the tag name; services with higher priorities will be injected first.
+- You can declare several implementations of `GetAdditionalPropertiesForProduct[Model]ProjectionInterface`, all you have to do is add the correct tag to their service definitions.
+If you need one of them to be executed first, you can set a priority as long with the tag name; services with higher priorities will be injected (and executed) first.
 The default priority is 0.

 ```yaml
 # src/Acme/Bundle/MyCustomBundle/Resources/config/services.yml